Spiritual Formation Coaching

 We all get some form of spiritual formation growing up, but what is it based on?
 Have you formed your view of God from your personal experiences, others' opinions, TV, social media, books, philosophers, etc?

+I urge you to let go of trying to decide what you want your legacy to be.
 Daniel Henderson, in his book, The Deeper Life, writes that “You will discover your theology is the basis of your identity.
 Your identity is expressed through a clear purpose.
 Your purpose is guided by values.
 Your values determine your priorities.
 Your priorities are implemented by your goals.
 Your goals are accomplished by your stewardship of time.
 And all of this, when understood clearly and embraced daily, results in a legacy that really matters.”

 My Personal Crisis of Faith